Zfauser/Arduino-Ethernet-RGB/README.md

+# ArduinoRGB

-# ArduinoRGB: control an RGB LED via the internet using the arduino ethernet shield
+Control an RGB LED via the internet using a Arduino Ethernet Shield

+## Wiring Diagram

 ## [Demo of site](https://zfauser.github.io/Arduino-Ethernet-RGB/)